Rescue of Giuliana Sgrena: The checkpoint

-The checkpoint was said to be manned by the U.S. 10th Mountain Division, a light infantry unit, but later revealed to be manned by a unit of the New York National Guard, which arrived in Iraq four months before the shooting and in Baghdad only one month before.
+The checkpoint was said to be guarded by the U.S. 10th Mountain Division, a light infantry unit, but later revealed to be a unit of the New York National Guard, which arrived in Iraq four months before the shooting and in Baghdad only one month before.
 The identity of the soldier who fired remained unknown until it was revealed by a Greek student at the University of Bologna, who recovered access to the censored portions of the report by saving the redacted pdf file as a text file.
 The soldier who fired the fatal bullet was apparently Mario Lozano, a US National Guardsman.
 The US is not a member of the International Criminal Court.
 The soldier will not be tried in a non-US court if he should face a trial.
 However, the fact that the soldier's name was revealed enables the Italian Investigating Magistrates (in Rome) to indict him in absentia.

 The standards of US troops at checkpoints has been criticized in the past by human rights associations, and is now under scrutiny.